rojopolis/spellcheck-github-actions/README.md

 1. Create a file named: `.spellcheck.yml` or `.spellcheck.yaml`, do note if both files exist the prior will have precedence.
 Do note the recommendation is _hidden_ files since these configuration files are not first rate citizens of your repository
 1. Paste the contents of the outlined example, which is a configuration for Markdown, useful for your README file:

+## Spellcheck Configuration File

+The file can be named:

+1 `.spellcheck.yml`
+1 `.spellcheck.yaml`
+1 `spellcheck.yml`
+1 `spellcheck.yaml` (the old default)

+And is attempted read in that order, meaning first match is used, This means that you can use files prefixed with the `.` to have a less intrusive Spellcheck configuration in your repository.

 ```yaml
 matrix:
 - name: Markdown